 Need to connect a hardware firewall to your server?
 Alright.
 We offer a Cisco ASA 5500-X hardware firewall with our dedicated hosting plans.

 But that free rein for the strictest security comes at a high cost, literally.
 Managed and unmanaged dedicated servers are the most expensive of the options.
 This is why experienced Linux sysadmins sometimes start with a bare cloud server where they can use allotted resources as they wish.
-Then, they upgrade as necessary.
+Then, webmasters upgrade as necessary among scalable hosting tiers.

 Cloud Server or Managed VPS Hosting